bahajian/Template/README.md

 <!--
-*** Thanks for checking out the Best-README-Template.
+*** Thanks for checking out the README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Thanks again!
 Now go create something AMAZING! :D